A Precision Converter FPGA Integration Journey

 SPI Engine Framework – Data Offload IP

-Received data is sent to an AXI4-streaming interface
+Received SDI data streams directly to AXI4-Stream interface

 SPI Engine Framework – Interconnect IP